Read this case study to learn how skillfully we redesigned SmartSheer's website and let them reduce the project cost into the bargain.

 Headache #1: No Connection to the Database

 Consider a typical situation that probably every WordPress website developer or user has experienced.
 You want to add a new post to your blog.
-All of a sudden, the system produces an error saying that it has failed to connect to the database.
-There can be several issues that cause this type of failure.
+All of a sudden, the system throws an error saying that it has failed to connect to the database.
+There can be several WordPress issues that cause this type of failure.
 You can either fix them yourself or seek help.

 Wrong Data for Connection